-Improvements in socio-economic conditions have helped reduce the rate of transmission of infections and made it more likely that children will survive any infections they do get.
+Improvements in socioeconomic conditions have helped reduce the rate of transmission of infections and made it more likely that children will survive any infections they do get.
 But the real falls in rates of infections occurred when vaccines were introduced.
-Meningococcal C vaccine, introduced in November 1999, which immunises against a form of meningitis common in babies under one year and teenagers between 15 to 17 reduced infection rates by 75%.
+Meningococcal C vaccine, introduced in November 1999, reduced infection rates by 75%.

-When immunisation rates fell after a scare about whooping cough vaccine in Britain in 1974, the effect was devastating – 100,000 children caught whooping cough and 36 died within the next four years.
+In stark comparison, when immunisation rates for whooping cough fell after a scare about the vaccine in Britain in 1974, the effect was devastating – 100,000 children caught whooping cough and 36 died within the next four years.

-Also remember that your child might like to go abroad for holidays - where rates of infectious diseases are often higher than in the UK.
-Beware of bringing back a rash with the suntan.
+Also, remember that you might take your child abroad – where rates of infectious diseases are often higher than in the UK and unvaccinated children are at much greater risk.

 Vaccinations don't always work so why have them?

-They don't always work but most have over 90% success rates, with many over 95 percent.
-What's more, if you have been vaccinated and get the infection you generally have a less serious form of the illness.
+They don't always work but most have higher than 90% success rates, with many above 95 per cent.
+What's more, if you have been vaccinated and then catch the infection you generally have a much less serious form of the illness.

 Isn't it safer to have the natural form of the infection than a vaccine?